Contributing Gear Writer

 Add in the fact that you can carry it on your back and roll it up and stash when not in use, and you’ve got yourself an ultra-portable unassuming cooler to take to the beach, on a boat, or on big hikes without ever worrying about leaking.
 It’s great for surf trips where space is an issue — just roll this up and stash it in your board bag, and you’re ready to go when you reach your destination.
 Plus, there’s bonus pocket in front to keep your keys, wallet and phone safe and dry.

-They also have a smaller 9L version if you are looking for something even more portable, or a 20L version.
+They also have a smaller 9L version if you are looking for something even more portable, or a 20L version that uses recycled materials.
 However we found the 15L to be right in the sweet spot for capacity and size.

 CHECK PRICE ON REI CHECK PRICE ON ICEMULE